 Vinea Wachau Nobilis Districtus

 Wine production in Wachau has long traditions.
-Because of the mineral rich soils and the winds that swipe through the river valley, makes the wine from Wachau especially rich.
+Because of the mineral rich soils and the warm winds that swipe through the river valley, makes the wine from Wachau especially rich.
 The Romans quickly discovered that grapes thrived in the region and built the first stone terraces already 2000 years ago.
 Leuthold I (1260-1312) from the noble family Kuenring owned large areas of land in the region, and was one of the first to receive the certificate of origin for wines from “Vinea Wachau Nobilis Districtus”.
 Not only is the wine production itself very important to region, but also wine tourism.
 The local wineries offer connoisseurs as well as novices possibilities for wine tasting.
-Moreover, to learn about the entire process from grapes to bottle.
+And last but not least, to learn about the entire process from grapes to bottle.

 Click on the images to enlarge >>